Grandmaster0111/Agroforest-app/blueprint.md

 ## Overview

 This Flutter application provides a smart irrigation solution for farmers.
 It displays real-time sensor data from a farm, including soil moisture, temperature, humidity, and water tank levels.
-The app also features a Crop Intelligence Module that provides irrigation recommendations based on the selected crop.
+The app also features a Crop Intelligence Module that provides irrigation recommendations, manual override controls, and water tank monitoring.

 ## Features